New Zealand twenty-dollar note: Fourth series (1982–1991)

-In late 1981 the Reserve Bank switched to a different printer which meant that new printing plates had to be made.
+In late 1981 the Reserve Bank switched to a New Zealand-based printer which meant that new printing plates had to be made.
 The only changes with this series were minor drawing changes and an update to the portrait of Elizabeth II.

 Fifth series (1992–1999)

 New Zealand's banknotes were completely re-designed in the 1990s, after another change of printer gave the Reserve Bank an opportunity to introduce uniquely New Zealand designs.
 The new twenty-dollar note still featured Queen Elizabeth II as the main portrait on the front, unlike the other New Zealand banknotes which now featured notable New Zealand figures.
 The New Zealand Parliament Buildings were featured next to the Queen, while the back of the note had a New Zealand alpine scene, containing a kārearea falcon, Marlborough rock daisy, flowering red tussock and Mount Tapuaenuku, the highest peak on the South Island's Inland Kaikoura range.
 The image of the Queen was from her official portrait taken in 1986.
 Another feature is the tukutuku patterning on the front, called "Poutama", taken from the Te-Hau-ki-Tūranga meeting house at Te Papa Museum.